 Day 4: Waterfalls and black sand beaches

 Make your way down to Vík’s most awesome black sand beach, Reynisfjara.
 It features towering basalt columns and the Reynisdrangar rock formations that rise from the ocean.
-Legend tells that the Reynisdrangar rocks were once three trolls, turned to stone by the sun while they tried to drag a ship to shore.
+Legend tells that the Reynisdrangar rocks were once three trolls.
+They were turned to stone by the sun while they tried to drag a ship to shore.

-From here, travel to Dyrhólaey, where the land juts out into the ocean and provides stunning views of the Atlantic Ocean and coastline.
+From here, travel to Dyrhólaey, where the land juts out into the ocean.
+It offers stunning views of the Atlantic and the coastline.
 You can see the curious ‘arch with the hole’, and you may even be able to spot eider ducks.
 These year-round residents are popular with bird watchers.

-Afterwards, continue inland to visit Skógafoss, one of the highest waterfalls in Iceland.
-It has a spectacular 60 m (197 ft) drop and is known for almost always having at least one rainbow visible in the spray.
+Afterwards, continue inland to Skógafoss, one of the highest waterfalls in Iceland, with a spectacular 60 m (197 ft) drop.
+It’s known for almost always having at least one rainbow visible in the spray.
 You can walk right up to the falls, but bring your waterproofs if you want to get close.

 Rejoin the Ring Road and travel back to Reykjavík for your final night’s stay in Iceland.